 Most people have some degree of astigmatism.
 In fact, it can come without any symptoms at all.
 At Tayani Institute, you can find out if you have astigmatism and get treatment if it affects your vision.
-With eight convenient locations in San Clemente, Mission Viejo, Laguna Hills, Irvine, Oceanside, Lake Arrowhead, Big Bear Lake, and Costa Mesa, California, clearer vision is never too far away.
+With eight convenient locations in San Clemente, Mission Viejo, Laguna Hills, Irvine, Oceanside, Big Bear Lake, and Costa Mesa, California, clearer vision is never too far away.
 To book an appointment with one of the experts at Tayani Institute, call your closest location or book your appointment online today.

 Astigmatism is a common condition characterized by a misshapen cornea — the clear layer on the front surface of your eye.
 If yours is somewhat pointy or isn’t perfectly rounded, you have astigmatism.

 While astigmatism can affect your vision, it doesn’t always.
 If you can still see clearly, you don’t need to seek treatment for the condition.

 Most people only find out that they have astigmatism after an exam from their optometrist.
 The condition may come with a few symptoms, including some that might surprise you.
 You should get your eyes examined for astigmatism if you experience:

 Of course, these symptoms can be attributed to other conditions or none at all.
 To be sure that you have astigmatism, you need a formal diagnosis from your optometrist.

 Your astigmatism can’t be magically fixed so to speak, but your optometrist can help you correct it.
 Depending on your lifestyle and preferences, your Tayani Institute provider may recommend:

 Eyeglasses combat any effects that your astigmatism has on your vision.
 They’re the least invasive and easiest way to correct astigmatism.
 Astigmatism-correcting eyeglasses use a special lens that bends light into your eye.